 ‘Our romance with the word.’
 A fine and unexpected expression by Spielberg, but how dated it seems amongst young creatives today?
 Personally I think that these were interesting words for Spielberg.
 Whose technically stunning films and interest in emerging technologies both within and beyond the film-making profession would make you say otherwise.

 But let’s have a look at some of the themes discussed in his films.
 Because I believe his words about the written word were heartfelt and backed up by his movie history.
 Take a closer look at; Jurassic Park, A.I.
 Artificial Intelligence, and Minority Report.
 Why?
-Because these Spielberg films all focus on the threat posed when we focus on technology at the expense of everything else (a theme he’ll likely reprise in Ready Player One, out in cinemas now), And this while his other movies Indiana Jones and the Last Crusade, Saving Private Ryan, and Bridge of Spies all focus on educated heroes and the importance of a deep knowledge of the history of our world.
+Because these Spielberg films all focus on the threat posed when we focus on technology at the expense of everything else (a theme he’ll likely reprise in Ready Player One, his latest movie), And this while his other movies Indiana Jones and the Last Crusade, Saving Private Ryan, and Bridge of Spies all focus on educated heroes and the importance of a deep knowledge of the history of our world.

 To provide some more proof, just have a look at his list of movies since 1985.
 Because it was during the release of The Color Purple that Spielberg got to grips with a complex literary adaptation — and from there he didn’t stop.
 Fifteen of the twenty films released since that time have been based on books.